When it comes to dental care, detection and prevention can mean the difference between keeping your smile intact or losing it.

 Dental caries, better known as cavities, is the most commonly occurring dental condition dentists the world over treat yearly.

-Caries or tooth decay occurs in anyone at any age.
+Caries and tooth decay can occur in anyone at any age.

-Halitosis or bad breath is probably right up there with the most embarrassing dental problems.
+Halitosis, or bad breath, is probably right up there with the most embarrassing of dental problems.

-To rule out any of these conditions and get at the source, visit our Fenton Dental practice where we will find and manage the problem.
+To rule out any of these conditions and get to the source of the issue, visit our Mooloolaba dental practice.
+Our dentists will find and manage the problem.

-Periodontal or gum disease is an infection of the gums surrounding the teeth causing inflammation or gingivitis.
+Periodontal disease, also known as gum disease, is an infection of the gums surrounding the teeth causing inflammation or gingivitis.

-Everyone is at risk for gum disease and it is one of the leading causes of tooth loss among adults.
+Everyone is at risk of gum disease and it is one of the leading causes of tooth loss among adults.

-Most dental problems can be prevented through early detection by our oral professionals at Fenton Mooloolaba family dental clinic.
+Most dental problems can be prevented through early detection by our oral professionals at Mooloolaba Dental and Swell Dental, your local family dental clinics near Maroochydore, Kawana and Mountain Creek.
+Book your next dentist appointment today.